Data Storage Guide for Java

 Data Types

-supports a wide range of data types to be used for each field, including common ones like String
+LCObject supports a wide range of data types to be used for each field, including common ones like String, Number, Boolean, Object, Array, and Date.
+You can nest objects in JSON format to store more structured data within a single Object or Array field.

 Some examples: